UmbraJS/mono/README.md

 UmbraJS is a flexible theme managment library that allows you to create semantic color themes based on the Umbra pattern.
 This pattern defines the relationship between colors as opposed to focusing on the elements the colors belong to.
 Its a simpler way to ensure readability and consistency across a wide range of themes.
 By following this convention and taking advantge of the powefull color generator and its underlying color primitives, you can generate both light and dark themes, as well as any other theme in between, with ease.

-Test it out yourself.
-Head over to [UmbraX](https://umbrax.netlify.app/) to get an idea of whats possible and feel out the performance.

 ## :alembic: How it works

-- :muscle: **_Manage_** - UmbraJS assumes a strict but very simple pattern.
+- :muscle: **Manage** - UmbraJS assumes a strict but very simple pattern.
 Foreground, background, accent.
 It takes this scheme, adjusts the colors in relationship to each other to ensure reusability.
 Then it generates a bunch of sub colors in each category - mostly diffirent shades of each color.
 Then it distributes these colors by assigning them to CSS variables that it attaches to the HTML by default or a given element if passed.
-- :fireworks: **_Update_** - To update the theme simply rerun the function and it will reassign the CSS variables across the entire page.
+- :fireworks: **Update** - To update the theme simply rerun the function and it will reassign the CSS variables across the entire page.
-- :sunrise*over_mountains: \*\*\_Scale*\*\* - To create more complex themes simply run multiple umbra theme functions on diffirent elements.
+- :sunrise_over_mountains: **Scale** - To create more complex themes simply run multiple umbra theme functions on diffirent elements.
 This lets you infinetly scale up your theme complexity at any point without having to change any of the color assignments becuase all you need to change is the context by reassigning the color variables with new values at the given element scope.

 #### :test_tube: Benefits of this approach